Ibrahim-Zaidi/Academic-Project-DAW/Readme.md

 ## Project Goal

-The Pizza Delivery Application is designed to simplify and streamline the process of ordering and delivering pizzas.
+The Pizza Delivery Application is designed to simplify the process of ordering and delivering pizzas.
 Customers can browse a variety of pizzas, customize their orders, and track deliveries in real-time—all through a clean and responsive user interface.

 * this projects provide View pizza menu with categories and pricing .